 You can also get a slightly different printer-optimized version from the HTTP server at Lulu.com (see below).

 The original book comes with a large fold-out map as part of one appendix.
-Each of the torrents includes a copy of the map, scaled down to print on a single U.S. letter-sized page, at the end of the main PDF.
+Each of the downloads includes a copy of the map, scaled down to print on a single U.S. letter-sized page, at the end of the main PDF.
 There's also a larger, full-size copy of the map in a separate PDF file, which is suitable for printing on tabloid or ledger paper.
-This second PDF is included in each of the torrents and in each of the directories hosted on K6OTT's site.
+This second PDF is available in each of the directories hosted on K6OTT's site, and is also available from this server.

 There's probably somewhere around 30 hours of work invested in this project... scanning, re-scanning, writing Bash and Perl scripts to do things with the NETPBM software tools which would probably give their authors a case of the screaming horrors, using The GIMP to clean up the scans and extract the photographs for special processing, figuring out how to use GhostScript to create the PDF, creating the bookmarks and other PDF markup request, proofreading, etc. The image-processing steps alone required several hours of CPU-crunching on a 2.4-gig P4 Celeron system, and heated up our den quite significantly.